 World War One poses a challenge to our trainees as they are posed with conflicting interpretations and an introduction to the complex historiography of this period.
-From the causation of the conflict itself, to the assessment of 'lions led by donkeys', to the consequences of the peace settlement the Treaty of Versailles.
-Trainees will be encouraged to now look at a variety of concepts and forming their own opinions.
+From the causation of the conflict itself,

 World War Two ends our trainee's journey through the history of Britain, examining how Britain came the closest it had to being successfully invaded in 1000 years.
 Students will apply all of the skills they have learnt this year to examine the most significant aspects of the conflict.